Basic Knot Invariants

 777₁ through 7₇

-Computing the crossing number is surprisingly difficult.
-For many knots, we still don't know if their minimal diagrams have been found.
-This remains an active area of research in knot theory.
+Key insight: If two knots have different crossing numbers, they cannot be equivalent.
+However, computing the crossing number is surprisingly difficult -- for many knots, we still do not know if their minimal diagrams have been found.

 Tricolorability Checker